zTiagok/zTiagok/README.md

 <br>

 <span>
   I really do enjoy work in applications using React + Redux and CSS.
-There's nothing more refreshing than seeing a page with a good and cool look!
+There's nothing better than seeing an application with a great look and cool designs.
 </span>